INTERNATIONAL STUDENT INFORMATION

 - Relevant certificates if married, widowed, divorced.

 If you are under 18 years old when you apply for a South African study visa, you do not need a police clearance certificate.
+Students under 12 years old are additionally exempt from submitting radiological reports.
 Minors who are under 18 years will generally need to submit the following South African student visa requirements:

 - A birth certificate (or legal adoption) and proof of parents’ identity.